-white citizens." iff's deputy (with a belt-load of shot- Martin Luther King Jr. and three other gun shells), and four city policemen Negro ministers, flying in from Atlanta, Ga., to serve five-day jail sentences imposed during the demonstrations here in April, 1963.
-The U. S. Supreme Court recently had to serve the sentences.
+white citizens."
+Protests, Answers About Renewal in Montgomery iff's deputy (with a belt-load of shot- Martin Luther King Jr. and three other ta, Ga., to serve five-day jail sentences imposed during the demonstrations here in April, 1963.
+The U.S. Supreme Court recently ruled that Dr. King and seven others had to serve the sentences.
 Four Negro ministers had gone to jail Oct.
 23, and now Dr. King, the Rev. Ralph D. Abernathy, the Rev. Wyatt Tee Walker, and the Rev. A. D. King were turning themselves in.
 When the plane arrived from Atlanta, the regular passengers were hustled off first.
 Then eight plainclothes officers approached the plane.
-Out came the Rev. F. L. Shuttlesworth (who went to jail last week), followed by the Rev. Andrew Young, the Rev. Bernard Lee, and Hosea Williams, all of Finally, the prisoners appeared--A. D. King, Walker, and Abernathy in dark suits, and Dr. King in his "jail In any case, it added, other land could outfit" of faded brown sweater.
-In downtown Birmingham, about 100 members of SCLC and the Alabama Christian Movement (ACM) were waiting for Dr. King and the others at the Jefferson County jail.
-But sheriff's deputies piled the ministers into two cars, and headed off in boundaries of the city...or by moving another direction-toward the other county jail in Bessemer.
+Out came the Rev. F. L. Shuttlesworth (who went to jail last week), followed by the Rev. Andrew Young, the Rev. Bernard Lee, and Hosea Williams, all of Finally, the prisoners appeared --A. D. King, Walker, and Abernathy in dark suits, and Dr. King in his "jail outfit" of faded brown sweater.
+In downtown Birmingham, about 100 ery," said the petition, "there seems members of SCLC and the Alabama Christian Movement (ACM) were waiting for Dr. King and the others at the Jefferson County jail.
+But sheriff's deputies piled the minvelopments located mostly on the outer isters into two cars, and headed off in boundaries of the city...or by moving another direction--toward the other them into neighborhoods vacated by county jail in Bessemer.
 The sheriff's cars went through Birmingham at speeds up to 60 m.p.h., running several stoplights in the process.